Cloud-CV/EvalAI-ngx/README.md

 - **Portability**: Since the platform is open-source, users have the freedom to host challenges on their own private servers rather than having to explicitly depend on Cloud Services such as AWS, Azure, etc.

 - **Easy Hosting**: Hosting a challenge is streamlined.
-One can create the challenge on EvalAI using the intuitive UI (work-in-progress) or using zip configuration file.
+One can create the challenge on EvalAI using the intuitive UI (work-in-progress) or using a zip configuration file.

-- **Centralized Leaderboard**: Challenge Organizers whether host their challenge on EvalAI or forked version of EvalAI, they can send the results to main EvalAI server.
+- **Centralized Leaderboard**: Whether a challenge is hosted on EvalAI or a forked version of EvalAI, Challenge organizers can send the results to main EvalAI server.
 This helps to build a centralized platform to keep track of different challenges.

 ## Goal

-Our ultimate goal is to build a centralized platform to host, participate and collaborate in AI challenges organized around the globe and we hope to help in benchmarking progress in AI.
+Our ultimate goal is to build a centralized platform to host, participate and collaborate in AI challenges organized around the globe and we hope to help in benchmarking the progress of AI.

 ## Performance comparison

-Some background: Last year, the [Visual Question Answering Challenge (VQA) 2016](http://www.visualqa.org/vqa_v1_challenge.html) was hosted on some other platform, and on average evaluation would take **~10 minutes**.
+Some background: Last year, the [Visual Question Answering Challenge (VQA) 2016](http://www.visualqa.org/vqa_v1_challenge.html) was hosted on different platform, and on average evaluation would take **~10 minutes**.
 EvalAI hosted this year's [VQA Challenge 2017](https://evalai.cloudcv.org/featured-challenges/1/overview).
-This year, the dataset for the [VQA Challenge 2017](http://www.visualqa.org/challenge.html) is twice as large.
-Despite this, we’ve found that our parallelized backend only takes **~130 seconds** to evaluate on the whole test set VQA 2.0 dataset.
+This year, the dataset for the [VQA Challenge 2017](http://www.visualqa.org/challenge.html) is twice as big compared to the previous version.
+Despite this, we’ve found that our parallelized backend only takes **~130 seconds** to evaluate the whole test set - VQA 2.0 dataset.

 ## Development setup

 Use [Docker Compose](https://docs.docker.com/compose/install/) to run all the components of EvalAI-ngx together.
 The steps are:

-1. Get the source code on to your machine via git.
+1. Clone the source code to your machine via git.

     ```shell
     git clone https://github.com/Cloud-CV/EvalAI-ngx.git evalai-ngx && cd evalai-ngx